spicetify/docs/src/content/docs/modules/index.md

 ## The store

 The store ships with Spicetify.
-Open Spotify and click **Module Store** in the sidebar.
+Open Spotify and click **Module Store** in the top bar.

 - **Browse** by tab (extensions, themes, snippets, apps), search, or sort by installs.
 - **Install** with one click.
 Most modules load immediately; a module that has to run before the client boots says it needs a restart.